Orthopedic Center for Sports Medicine

 Your anterior cruciate ligament (ACL), a ligament in your knee, keeps your knee stable and allows for back and forth movement.
 If you’re an athlete, you can injure this ligament with rapid movements or impact.
-At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, William Sherman, MD, and their team treat ACL injuries to help you return to your sport with a full range of motion.
+At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, and their team treat ACL injuries to help you return to your sport with a full range of motion.
 For more information about ACL injuries and available treatments, call Orthopedic Center for Sports Medicine or schedule an appointment online today.

 Your anterior cruciate ligament (ACL) is one of the ligaments in your knee.
 It extends diagonally across the center of your knee and allows you to move it backward and forward.
 It also helps keep your knee stable and prevents it from making certain unnatural movements.

 ACL injuries are a common type of knee injury.
 They happen when your ACL tears or if you stretch it beyond its capacity.
 ACL injuries are especially common among athletes.
 If you play sports that require quick, sudden movements like football, soccer, volleyball, or basketball, you might get an ACL injury as you play.
 ACL injuries happen when you change direction rapidly, stop suddenly after moving quickly, land from jumping, or get hit with impact.